How to Design Brochure

 3. Visual Impact

 For your brochure, you want a well-designed concept that’s unique, professionally designed, eye-catching and printed using high-quality printers.
-Now is not the time to slap together a few photocopies of the brochure you made on Word in 1997.
+Now is not the time to slap together a few photocopies of the brochure you made on MS Word.
 Remember, this brochure is going to represent your business and your business doesn’t use templates.

 4. Easy to Understand

-Keep the writing to a minimum and stick to one focal point.
-Before you add any copy to your brochure, ask yourself “does this relate to my focal point?”
+Keep the writing to a minimum and stick to one topic.
+Before you add any copy to your brochure, ask yourself “does this relate to my focal point”?
+One way to easily understand your topic is to organize your information by using bullet points, text boxes and infographics.

 5. Color